 What is the fundamental issue?

-Are marketing agreements legitimate under the Real Estate Settlement Procedures Act (RESPA)?
-What is the right way to do one?
+Recent regulatory actions have called into question whether marketing agreements are legitimate under the Real Estate Settlement Procedures Act (RESPA), and if so, what is the right way to do one.

 I am a real estate professional.
 What does this mean for my business?

 Actions by the Consumer Financial Protection Bureau (CFPB) have departed from longstanding prior interpretations of the Real Estate Settlement Procedures Act (RESPA), calling into question whether and under what circumstances real estate professionals can receive money for marketing other settlement services and service providers.
 This has led to much confusion in the industry and numerous lawsuits.

 NAR believes that real estate professionals and brokers should be able to be compensated for services performed and marketing done.
 NAR supports improved guidance from the CFPB and specifically rejects the contention that the marketing of settlement services is a mere referral.

 Responsibility for enforcement of RESPA transferred from HUD to the CFPB in 2012.
 NAR and its industry partners have long disputed a 2010 HUD ruling that the sale of home warranty contracts by real estate agents for compensation was a per se violation of RESPA.
 NAR believes HUD erroneously limited the ability of real estate professionals to market home warranty products to the detriment of consumers who benefit from such products.
 Legislation has been introduced over the years to exempt home warranty companies from RESPA, which NAR has supported.